felwal/felwal.github.io/content/projects/toteometer.md

 tags: [physical-interaction]
 tools: [arduino, cpp, processing]
 series: [dh2400]
-clusters: [totems]
+clusters: [totems, dh2400]
 images: [toteometer-cover-2.png]
-related: [/projects/acorn-nocorn]
 weight: 1
 ---

-Prototype for the course DH2400 Physical interaction design.
+Prototype for the course DH2400 Physical Interaction Design.
 The assignment was to make "a working sensor that challenges the idea of a 'button' or that works in an unusual or unexpected way".

 Totem parts are stacked to form totem poles.
 There are three spots where a totem pole may be raised, corresponding to the primary colours red, green, and blue.
 Depending on how many totem parts are stacked in each pole, a resulting colour is displayed on the computer screen.